 Events: Denis Treacy

-Core: Titilola Adejuyigbe, Sonia Andre, Ben Dodridge, Alison Friel, Damian Hankin, Sarah Howarth, Sue Howlett, Alex Kent, Jude Mason, Anita Park, Fidelma Pogorelow, Bárbara Serra, Tom Sheehan, Liz Ward
+Core: Titilola Adejuyigbe, Sonia Andre, Ben Dodridge, Alison Friel, Damian Hankin, Sarah Howarth, Sue Howlett, Jude Mason, Anita Park, Bárbara Serra, Tom Sheehan, Liz Ward

-Other: John Globe, Kaarin Goodburn, Velimir Kirov, Peter Littleton, Peter McClure, Clare Menezes, Dave Sherring, Susan Smith, Frances Strain, Rachel Ward
+Other: John Globe, Kaarin Goodburn, Velimir Kirov, Peter Littleton, Peter McClure, Clare Menezes, Dave Sherring, Susan Smith, Frances Strain

 Sterling Crew FIFST, has 35 years’ experience of working in the field of food safety and global supply chain governance.
 Sterling started his career in government before a successful track history in retail.
 Sterling’s experience as a regulator, retailer, brand owner and food manufacturer has given him a unique perspective of the challenges of the global food supply network.
 He Chairs the IFST Food Safety Group.

 Alison Friel MIFST has 25 years of experience in the food industry, she started with a manufacturing background in various technical roles before working in own-label product management for leading foodservice and retailers in the UK.
 Since 2017 Alison has been working in the Certification Body sector and currently leads the Technical Advisory Services (TAS) Team for SAI Global.